What I do

 clinical social work, evidence-based practice/implementation science, intervention research, mental and behavioral health, school social work

-Johnny S. Kim, PhD, LCSW, is an associate professor at the Graduate School of Social Work.
+Johnny S. Kim, PhD, LCSW, is a professor at the Graduate School of Social Work.
 Kim received his Ph.D. from the University of Texas at Austin and was a Council on Social Work Education Minority Clinical Fellow.
 His teaching areas include clinical social work theory and practice, solution-focused brief therapy, cognitive-behavioral therapy and school social work.

 Kim's research focuses on evaluating solution-focused brief therapy, school-based interventions, meta-analysis and evidence-based practice.
 He has authored over 50 academic publications including four books.